Data Last Updated: May 31, 2021

-At present Estonia is starting to allow travelers from the EEA, however countries that have a high COVID-19 incidence rate are being asked to quarantine for 14 days, this data is updated every week.
+At present Estonia is allowing travelers from the EEA, however, countries that have a high COVID-19 incidence rate are being asked to quarantine for 10 days upon entry.

 No mandate or law in place regarding in-public mask wearing.